 Wear cotton undies!

 Wear 100% cotton underwear!
-(We picked ODDOBODY to be in our community because their underwear is made of 100% organic cotton fabrics and they don’t sag on your tush.
+(We love ODDOBODY because their underwear is made of 100% organic cotton fabrics and they don’t sag on your tush.
 Plus each pair comes with a super cute guide to get to know your bod better).
 Anywho, synthetic underwear, such as nylon and lycra, make it hard for the vagina to breathe.
 When the vag can’t get any air, heat and moisture gets trapped, creating a field day for bacteria growth.
 (1) Cotton, on the other hand (or cheek, hehe) is one of the softest fabrics for your oh so sensitive vulva and is breathable and absorbent. :High five:

 Avoid strong soaps